bioimage-io/AdvanceImageAnalysisEMBO2023/Exercises.md

 This model outputs the raw information needed to reconstruct Star-Convex polygons in StarDist.
 If you have the StarDist plugin, you can process this output with StarDist 2D NMS (postprocessing only).

 # Exercise 4: Deep-learning boosted instance segmentation of cells.

+M1 and M2 Mac systems: they are not compatible with TensorFlow.
+Try this exercise with a Pytorch model instead (e.g., `hiding-tiger`).

 1. Download the model `B. Sutilist bacteria segmentation - Widefield microscopy - 2D UNet` from the Bioimage Model Zoo (`placid-llama`).
     - The simplest way is to use the plugin deepImageJ Install Model in Fiji: Plugins > DeepImageJ > DeepImageJ Install Model
     - Look for the model, read the warning note and accept it.
 This could take some minutes depending on the connection.
 Once the downloading window disappears, the process has finished and you can close deepImageJ installer.